linda-seiter/cmsc115_2252/week2/week2_lesson.md

 }
 ```

-For each test case, the program must be executed to obtain the actual output.
+The program must be executed for each test case to obtain the actual output.
 The `Status` indicates whether the test passed or failed.
-While the tests for 12 and 24 inches pass (expected and actual output match), the other tests fail.
+While the tests for 12 and 24 inches pass, the other tests fail.
 A failed test indicates an error exists in the code.

 | Test | Expected I/O                                     | Actual I/O                                      | Status |
 | ---- | ------------------------------------------------ | ----------------------------------------------- | ------ |